anki-code/xontrib-back2dir/README.md

 xonsh  /etc  $ # the latest directory
 ```

-If you run xonsh not from the `$HOME` directory the last directory will be ignored:
+If you run xonsh not from the `$HOME` directory the latest directory will be ignored:

 ```bash
 bash   ~     $ cd /tmp